Exclusive: U.S. considers tightening grip on China ties to Corporate America

 The nature of informal business relationships varies widely.

-For example, when U.S. chipmaker Nvidia Corp (NVDA.O) - the leader in AI hardware - unveiled a new graphics processing unit that powers data centers, video games and cryptocurrency mining last year, it gave away samples to 30 artificial intelligence scientists, including three who work with China’s government, according to Nvidia.
+For example, when U.S. chipmaker Nvidia Corp - the leader in AI hardware - unveiled a new graphics processing unit that powers data centers, video games and cryptocurrency mining last year, it gave away samples to 30 artificial intelligence scientists, including three who work with China’s government, according to Nvidia.

 For a company like Nvidia, which gets a fifth of its business from China, the giveaway was business as usual.
 It has several arrangements to train local scientists and develop technologies there that rely on its chips.
 Offering early access helps Nvidia tailor products so it can sell more.